mgurdal/resume/README.md

 [tarla.io](https://www.tarla.io) provides information services to solve problems of the farmers and the sector.

 <p>
 My role was to develop a platform for individual and corporate customers using satellites, sensors and weather services.
-In the process of working, I used various data processing, analysis and visualization tools.
-Due to the structure of the service, I designed an asynchronous web service that can manage background tasks.<p/>
+Due to the structure of the service, I have designed an asynchronous web service that can manage thousands of background tasks.
+I have also developed algorithms to detect natural disasters using satellite imagery.<p/>
 <p>
-In my internship and in the early months of my job, I developed the admin panel of a new project using react and I took care of the interface of existing projects.
+In my internship and in the early months of my job, I developed the admin panel of a new project using react and I maintained the interfaces of the old projects.
 </p>

 # Education

 ## Suleyman Demirel University (2012-2017)

+### Bachelor of Computer Engineering

+During my education, despite not being in the curriculum, I learned to develop web sites with Django and built machine learning models using tensorflow.

 I attended two student organizations in my education life.